 However, I wanted to use the Zero Sensory bin to extend his fine motor skills.
 I wanted him to practise threading and the hoops seemed the ideal size.
 I placed some raw spaghetti into the sensory bin as this was the only long yet thin item I could quickly find.

 I set my son a challenge to see how many zeros he could thread onto a piece of spaghetti.
 Immediately he set to work.
 However, as soon as he threaded the first zero onto the spaghetti it fell off the other end.
 I rectified this issue by adding a small amount of white tac to the bottom of the spaghetti.
+(You can do the same with a piece of playdough).

 My son had to be extremely careful with the spaghetti.
 If he held it too tightly the spaghetti snapped in half.
 It also broke if he tried to force the Cheerio onto it.
 His record was placing 30 zeros onto the spaghetti.